Last Updated on

 Belize Barrier Reef: This is a UNESCO World Heritage Site.
 It is recognized for its sprawling array of coral reefs 300 meters off the shore of Belize.
 This is the largest barrier reef in the northern hemisphere with a rich coral and marine life.

-Great Blue Hole: This is a large submarine sinkhole that lies at the middle of Lighthouse Reef.
+Great Blue Hole: This is a large submarine sinkhole that lies in the middle of Lighthouse Reef.
 The hole is shaped like a perfect circle and measures 300 meter across with a depth level of 124 meters.

 Guanacaste National Park: This 50-acre national park is located in Central Belize.
 The park is named after the Guanacaste Tree that stands right in the middle of the park.
 The park is located 2 miles from the capital city of Belize.
 Aside from a showcase of flora and fauna, there are also maintained trails within the park which is open for tourists to explore during the day.